KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Callouts-Article.md

 KeyboardKit injects a ``KeyboardCallout/StandardCalloutService`` into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down, or add localized services to it with ``KeyboardCalloutService/tryRegisterLocalizedService(_:)`` or ``Keyboard/Services/tryRegisterLocalizedCalloutService(_:)``.

-## Customization (BETA)
+> Info: KeyboardKit 9.5 introduced a new action builder-based  ``SwiftUICore/View/keyboardCalloutActions(_:)`` view modifier that will replace the entire service concept in the next major version, if it proves to be easier to use than services.

-KeyboardKit experiments with replacing the various services in the library with value builders, to make it easier to customize a keyboard with view modifiers instead of having to implement and register custom services.
+## View-based Action Customization (BETA)

-For callout actions, you can use the new ``KeyboardCallout/Actions`` type and the ``SwiftUICore/View/keyboardCalloutActions(_:)`` view modifier to customize the callout actions that will be used for a specific view:
+You can use ``SwiftUICore/View/keyboardCalloutActions(_:)`` view modifier to customize callout actions for any action, instead of using a service:

 ```swift